 Sensitivities surrounding the Italian identity can arise in areas where past geopolitical changes have annexed regions and subsumed others into Italy.
 This is particularly noticeable around the northern region where Italy borders France, Switzerland, Austria and Slovenia.
 For example, the Italian province of Alto Adige (South Tyrol) was historically incorporated with the area of Tirol above it in Austria until World War I. Its citizens arguably share more cultural heritage with this northern region, having belonged to the German-speaking world for centuries.
 Today, more people in Alto Adige speak South Tyrolese German at home and in public than Italian, and their Germanic culture continues to thrive.

-Also, there are approximately 530,000 Friulian speakers in the region of Friuli-Venezia Giulia that borders Austria and Slovenia, and many Italians living in the provinces of Trieste and Gorizia, bordering Slovenia speak Slovene (Minority Rights Group International, 2015).
-The largest linguistic minority is the Sardu speakers on the island of Sardinia, where an estimated 1.3 million people speak their local language in preference to Italian (Minority Rights Group International, 2015).
-It should be noted that while there is great linguistic diversity, many people are bilingual or even tri-lingual.
+Also, there are approximately 530,000 Friulian speakers in the region of Friuli-Venezia Giulia that borders Austria and Slovenia, and many Italians living in the provinces of Trieste and Gorizia, bordering Slovenia speak Slovene.1 The largest linguistic minority is the Sardu speakers on the island of Sardinia, where an estimated 1.3 million people speak their local language in preference to Italian.2 It should be noted that while there is great linguistic diversity, many people are bilingual or even tri-lingual.
 They often speak their local regional dialect and standard Italian, as well as the language of the country their region borders.

 Italian culture places much importance on an individual’s reputation or honour.
 It is perceived to reflect their family and upbringing, and is essentially a way of opening up opportunities.
-In Italy, a person’s honour is defined by the impression they leave on others – their ‘la bella figura’ (which literally means ‘good image’).
-La bella figura describes the art of making a good impression.
+In Italy, a person’s honour is defined by the impression they leave on others – ‘fare la bella figura’ (which literally means ‘making a good image’).
+Fare la bella figura describes the art of making a good impression.
 It not only refers to a person’s physical appearance, but the aura they project in the way they hold themselves.
 It should be reflected in everything they do, from what they say to how they act.

 The cultural emphasis on making a good impression may be seen as superficial, but that’s not necessarily the case.
 For example, in the lower class, it often relates to maintaining one’s grace and dignity despite modest circumstances.
 Furthermore, considering a good reputation involves social approval, the ability to accommodate different points of view and appease people with diverse interests is thought to be one of the biggest virtues.
-Someone with la bella figura is thought to have confidence, style, an elegant demeanour and engaging social skills.
-In this way, la bella figura has almost become an expression of the Italian character.
+Someone who carries themselves with a good image (fa bella figura) is thought to have confidence, style, an elegant demeanour and engaging social skills.
+In this way, bella figura has almost become an expression of the Italian character.